 The old saying, “It’s not what you say, but how you say it” rings especially true for marketing.
 Sure customers want great products and services to meet functional needs, but that’s not what drives their purchase decisions.
 They don’t want to hear about you; they want to know what’s in it for them.
 How will you make their life easier, better, richer?
 How can their business be more efficient, increase retention, boost profits?

 You have to think like a customer, understand their needs and mindset, and speak their language in ways that resonate with them.
-Embracing a customer-centric approach is not only a powerful way to reinforce your value proposition, it promotes more meaningful, personalized engagement that helps you build stronger, lasting relationships.
+Embracing a customer-centric approach is not only a powerful way to bring your value proposition to life, it promotes more meaningful, personalized engagement that helps you build stronger, lasting relationships.

 “Our customer letters are fine, they meet legal and compliance.”